estebanreyl/acr-checkhealth/README.md

-# Azure Container Registry Runner
+# Azure Container Registry Complaince Tool
-This tool can be used to exercise various ACR APIs to evaluate the health of the service.
+This tool can be used to test various ACR APIs to evaluate conformance.